interdiscipline/lockup/README.md

 1. Add this line to your application's Gemfile:

         gem 'lockup'

 2. Define a codeword (see Usage below).

-3. That's it!**

-  **If you're passing parameters right at your root (i.e. somedomain.com/:parameter), you'll want to place this mount statement in your routes.rb file, _before_ your other route statements:
+3. Mount the engine in your application's routes file:

         mount Lockup::Engine, at: '/lockup'